-The Austrian SEPA Stakeholder Forum, a cooperative venture of the OeNB and the banking and insurance industry sector of the Austrian Federal Economic Chamber (WKÖ), was founded in 2009 with the goal of promoting the exchange of information and opinions among all market participants.
-To access the event calendar of the Austrian SEPA Stakeholder Forum, enter your password in the dedicated area of the OeNB’s German website at Veranstaltungen.
+The Austrian Forum Zahlungsverkehr (formerly known as SEPA Stakeholder Forum) is a cooperative venture of the OeNB and the banking and insurance industry sector of the Austrian Federal Economic Chamber (WKÖ).
+It was founded in 2009 with the goal of promoting the exchange of information and opinions among all market participants.

 The OeNB’s Creditor ID Database

 The SEPA Direct Debit Scheme calls for a mandatory provision/the compulsory inclusion of a creditor identifier (creditor ID, CID), which provides a clear indication of the creditor without making reference to an account, for each and every direct debit transaction.
 In other words, anyone initiating a direct debit mandate requires a CID.
 The OeNB issues CIDs for Austria and administers them in the Creditor ID Database.